 Scleral lenses from Elevated Eyecare have many advantages over traditional lenses.
 Our patients enjoy wearing them for their:

-- Consistency: Patients with irregular or misshapen corneas may find it difficult to wear soft contact lenses since they sit directly on the cornea.
-Sclerals reach over to the sclera (white part of the eye), avoiding the cornea completely.
+Patients with irregular corneas are unable to wear soft contact lenses since they rest directly on the cornea.
+Scleral lenses rest on the sclera, completely avoiding the cornea.